jambestwick/MultiCraft-legacy/doc/Readme.txt

 			+bin
 			+include
 			+lib
-		+ minetest
+		+ MultiCraft
 			+ src
 			+ doc
 			- CMakeLists.txt
 			...
 	-----------------
 	- Start up the CMake GUI
-	- Select "Browse Source..." and select DIR/minetest
+	- Select "Browse Source..." and select DIR/MultiCraft
 	- Now, if using MSVC:
 		- Select "Browse Build..." and select DIR/minetest-build
 	- Else if using MinGW: